github/docs/content/issues/tracking-your-work-with-issues/managing-a-cross-functional-team-or-project-on-github.md

 You can also create a CONTRIBUTING.md file specifically to contain guidelines on how users or contributors can contribute and interact with the team or project, such as how to open a bug fix issue or request an improvement.
 For more information, see "[Setting guidelines for repository contributors](/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors)."
 ### README example
-Here is an example of a README.md created for our newly created project, Project Octocat.
+We can create a README.md to introduce our new project, Project Octocat.

 ![Creating README example](/assets/images/help/issues/quickstart-creating-readme.png)
 ## Creating issue templates

-You can use issues to track the different types of work that your team or project covers, as well as gather information from those outside of your project.
+You can use issues to track the different types of work that your cross-functional team or project covers, as well as gather information from those outside of your project.
 The following are a few common use cases for issues.

 - Release tracking: You can use an issue to track the progress for a release or the steps to complete the day of a launch.
 - Large initiatives: You can use an issue to track progress on a large initiative or project, which is then linked to the smaller issues.